By A. O.

 The fact that the mosquito can beat its wings so rapidly gives it many advantages in flying.
-It can fly up and down vertically, and can move forwards and backwards with ease.
+It can fly up and down vertically and can move forwards and backwards with ease.
 The mosquito is like a perfect machine that has many flight features superior to those of a helicopter or a plane.

-For a helicopter or a plane to fly, specially refined fuel is used.
-Before each flight, it has to be refueled with this somewhat expensive fuel.
+For a helicopter or a plane to fly, especially refined fuel is used.
+Before each flight, it has to be refuelled with this somewhat expensive fuel.
 On the other hand, the mosquito gets all its energy from the nectar it feeds on.
 Planes and helicopters undergo maintenance before every flight, and the engine parts are periodically renewed.
 Encountering no such problems, the mosquito keeps on flying throughout its life, thanks to the strength of the muscles on its back.

-Present day aircraft have acquired their current features as a result of years of research and lengthy experimentation.
+Present-day aircraft have acquired their current features as a result of years of research and lengthy experimentation.
 The pool of knowledge utilized has accumulated over hundreds of years.
-At every stage of development, human brain power and design has been employed.
+At every stage of development, human brainpower and design has been employed.
 But however advanced technology may be, man is way behind the flight technology found in nature.
 No existing technology can make a machine with the dimensions and the flight characteristics of a mosquito.

-It should not be forgotten that the being we are comparing with machines is a 10 mm (0.4 inch) creature composed of millions of small living parts (cells).
+It should not be forgotten that the being we are comparing with machines is a 10 mm (0.4 inches) creature composed of millions of small living parts (cells).
 With its circulation, excretory and nervous systems, a heart that constantly beats, eyes that see, its receptor systems and millions of cells synthesizing proteins, it is a far more complicated fusion than a plane or a helicopter.

 When asked how planes or helicopters are made, people will say that they are made by senior engineers in advanced factories.
 They know only too well how ridiculous and illogical it would be to claim that these aircraft were formed as a result of the chance fusion of metals.
 But a percentage of the same people will claim that the mosquito, which is not even brought into the debate as being superior to the two types of aircraft, came into existence as the result of “coincidences occurring in the evolutionary process,” in other words, without any kind of planner.
 For it is difficult for them to accept the existence of a planner, that is to say, the existence of God, because that would entail cleansing themselves of their “ideological” reasoning, which would be contrary to their interests.

 They are only deceiving themselves in so doing.
 The mosquito is an insect that came into existence after going through a number of miraculous phases in a swamp or a pool of water.
 Whatever stage technology may develop to, it cannot bring a living thing into existence, not even a single fly.
 Because creation is the preserve of God, the Lord of the worlds.
 And every creation is evidence of His existence.
-The judgment given in the Qur’an,
+The judgment was given in the Qur’an,

 … Those whom you call upon besides God are not even able to create a single fly, even if they were to join together to do it… (Al-Hajj 22:73)